kmccol1/snapper-backups/README.md

 # Automated Snapper Backup System

-This project automates the backup of Snapper snapshots from an OpenSUSE Linux system to a Samba server, ensuring secure and efficient off-site backups.
-The backups are transferred via `rsync` to a Raspberry Pi running a Samba server.
+This project automates the backup of Snapper snapshots from a Linux system to a Samba server, ensuring secure and efficient off-site backups.
+The backups are transferred via `rsync` to a local host running a Samba server.

 ## Prerequisites